 How do federal changes impact Colorado's early childhood system?

 Federal policy and funding shifts can cause uncertainty and concern.
-Early Childhood Connect will provide up-to-date information about how federal changes are impacting Colorado’s early childhood system.
-We have organized this page according to the four domains of the early childhood system: Learning and Development, Health and Well-being, Family Support and Education, and Economic Mobility.
+Early Milestones Colorado is pleased to launch Early Childhood Connect.
+We will provide up-to-date information about how federal changes impact Colorado’s early childhood system.
+We will provide news and updates across the four system domains: Learning and Development, Health and Well-being, Family Support and Education, and Economic Mobility.

 Learning and Development